Family doctors are good for your health.

 WHAT SERVICES DO FAMILY DOCTORS PROVIDE?

-Family doctors use the best available evidence, combined with our clinical expertise, to create care plans that fit our patients’ needs.
-We also recognize how social factors like family history, financial status, responsibilities, cultural background and past traumas impact health.
+Family doctors use the best available evidence, combined with clinical expertise from many years of training and ongoing education, to create care plans that fit our patients’ needs.
+We also recognize how social factors like family history, financial status, responsibilities, cultural background and past traumas impact your health.

 We may work on our own, as part of a group practice or as part of a multidisciplinary team with other health care providers.
-Family doctors care for patients in our office, at the hospital, in other health care facilities, in our patient’s home – and now by telephone and video appointments.
+Family doctors care for patients in our office, at the hospital, in other health care facilities, in our patient’s home – and now by telephone and video appointments where appropriate and available.

-In addition to providing care for most injuries and illnesses, family doctors can arrange specialized care when you need it by providing a referral, coordinating with a specialist, and providing any follow-up care you may need.
+In addition to providing care for most injuries and illnesses, family doctors can coordinate specialized care when you need it.
 We also maintain your medical record throughout your life and share information on your behalf with other health care providers as needed.
 Family doctors in BC provide a range of different services including:

 - Treatment of common illnesses and injuries